imzqqq/chat/website/spec/attic/drafts/erik-model.rst

 Events
 ~~~~~~
 An event is a collection of data (the `payload`) and metadata to be distributed
-across servers and is the primary data unit in Chat.
+across servers and is the primary data unit in Matrix.
 Events are extensible
 so that clients and servers can add extra arbitrary fields to both the payload
 or metadata.